-Back in the early days of drums it was difficult to precisely mold fine pipe threads directly into the drum.
+In the early days of drums, it was challenging to mold fine pipe threads directly into the drum precisely.
 The fine threaded plugs would cross thread, strip out or leak when you tightened them.
 The solution to this was the heavy, strong buttress thread.
-Today, plastic drum technology is vastly improved, and NPS plugs now perform just as well as buttress plugs.
+Plastic drum technology is vastly improved, and NPS plugs perform just as well as buttress plugs.
 However, most drums still include a buttress thread.

 A way to distinguish between NPT and Buttress is by their appearance.
-Buttress threads have a thread where there the lines are spaced further apart making them look more coarse.
-So they are sometimes called "coarse threads".
-NPT, by contrast, has threads much closer together so they are often referred to as "fine threads".
+Buttress threads have a thread where the lines are spaced further apart, making them look more coarse.
+So they are sometimes called "coarse threads."
+NPT, by contrast, has threads much closer together, so they are often referred to as "fine threads."

 Title: Why do they even use buttress threads on drums and what can I do about it?